SymbioticLove/ReactFusion/README.md

   |--package.json
 ```

-The install.py and package.json scripts are the for all components (unless you went off the script somewhere).
+The install.py and package.json scripts are the same for all components (unless you went off the script somewhere).
 Simply copy these into the root directory of your newly created component

 #### install.py